victortan0/dataeng-solution-architect-tech-task/README.md

 Additionally, describe how you would:

-- Speed up the bucket listing process for very large buckets
+- Speed up the bucket listing process for very large buckets containing millions of objects
 - Make the process idempotent

 ## Question Three (for discussion during the interview)

 **This question will be asked and discussed during the interview**.
 It is provided here to provide ample time for any background reading or research that may be required.